bitex-la/static_models/README.md

       # Enhance Breed to be a StaticModel
       include StaticModels::Model

-      # Actually define the breeds we support using a Hash
-      # Keys are the 'id' attribute of each model.
-Must be Integers.
+      # Our StaticModel instances can be defined as a table.
+      # The first two columns are special:
+      # 'id' must be a Fixnum, and will be used internally as primary key.
-      # Values are the 'code' attribute.
-Must be Symbols, and unique.
+      # 'code' must be a Symbol, and will be used as a friendlier ID.
-      # If you want your model to have extra attributes, make the value
-      # be an Array of 2 elements: [Symbol, Hash].
-      static_models(
-        1 => :collie,
-        2 => :foxhound,
-        6 => [:corgi, height: 'short'],
-        7 => [:doberman, height: 'tall']
-      )
+      # Class methods will be created to fetch a StaticModel instance by code.
+      static_models_dense [
+        [:id, :code,      :height ],
+        [1,   :collie,    nil     ],
+        [2,   :foxhound,  nil     ],
+        [6,   :corgi,     'short' ],
+        [7,   :doberman,  'tall'  ],
+      ]
     end

     # You can find your Breed.